 It is best to do the first rise before either refrigerating or freezing.

-You can place in a loaf pan and cover with plastic wrap overnight and bake it the next morning.
+You can place it in a loaf pan, cover it with plastic wrap overnight, and bake it the following day.

-To freeze, form into a loaf shape, seal the dough well, and freeze for up to 2-3 months.
-To bake, thaw overnight covered in a loaf pan in the refrigerator, then let it rise before baking.
+To freeze, form the dough into a loaf shape, seal it well, and freeze for up to 2-3 months.
+To bake, thaw overnight, covering it in a loaf pan in the refrigerator, then let it rise before baking.

 Save this recipe to your inbox for later!